shiro102/umamusume-auto-train-emulator/README.md

 #### BEFORE YOU START

 Make sure these conditions are met:

-For Phone
-- For phone, must use Mumu Emulator (https://www.mumuplayer.com/) and set screen resolution to 1280 x 720
+- Please use Mumu Emulator (https://www.mumuplayer.com/) and set screen resolution to 1280 x 720
 - Your Uma must have already won the trophy for each race (the bot will skip the race)
 - Turn off all confirmation pop-ups in game settings
 - The game must be in the career lobby screen (the one with the Tazuna hint icon)
 - Go to settings game to edit the race mode to "Path To Fame" to let race auto choose G1

-For PC (PC IS NOT SUPPORTED FOR SECOND SCENARIO AND MORE)
-- Screen resolution must be 1920x1080 for PC
-- The game should be in full screen
-- Your Uma must have already won the trophy for each race (the bot will skips the race)
-- Turn off all confirmation pop-ups in game settings
-- The game must be in the career lobby screen (the one with the Tazuna hint icon)
-- Go to settings game to edit the race mode to Path To Fame to let race auto choose G1

 #### Configuration